Supporting the Global Vaccine Action Plan

-Approved by the World Health Assembly in May 2012, GVAP is the global vaccine community’s roadmap for the Decade of Vaccines.
+Approved by the World Health Assembly in May 2012, GVAP is the global vaccine community’s roadmap to prevent millions of deaths by 2020 during the Decade of Vaccines.
 The plan received support from stakeholders involved in immunization, including governments and elected officials, health professionals, academia, manufacturers, global agencies, development partners, civil society, media and the private sector.

-GVAP includes six strategic objectives for the Decade of Vaccines, which ends in 2020.
+GVAP includes six strategic objectives for the Decade of Vaccines.

 GVAP’s guiding principles of country ownership, shared responsibility, equity, integration, sustainability and innovation inform these overarching strategic objectives.